michielvaneerd/device-frame/README.md

 - `screenShotWidth` and `screenShotHeight` - Width and height of the simulator screenshot images, so this will be the same as the key of this device.
 - `innerLeft` and `innerTop` - The left and top position of the start of the inner frame - this is where the simulator screenshot should be placed.
 - `innerWidth` and `innerHeight` - The width and height of the inner frame - this is the size that is available for the simulator screenshot.
-- `cornerCutWidth` - The width and height of the 4 corners that should be cut out (made transparent).
+- `cornerCutSize` - The width and height of the square in the 4 corners that should be cut out (made transparent).
 If this is not needed, specify 0 (zero).
-- `path` - Path of the frame image relative to the root directory `Meta Devices`.
+- `path` - Path of the frame image.
 - `inch` - Not used in this script, just for informational purposes.
 - `devices` - Not used in this script, just for informational purposes.
 - `download` - Not used in this script, just for informational purposes.